 Dervla asked: I was involved in a car accident back in December and was struck by a lorry from behind with some force leaving me in hospital for a week, however the physical pains are much better but I suffer with incredible palpitations both day and waking me through the night.
 I have been advised that it is anxiety but I have also developed tremors in my right hand and arm, more notable whilst holding a cup, eating or reading.
 I am extremely tired all the time and have aversions to certain smells and tastes, I have just had some blood samples taken today but I keep being told this is a normal reaction after what I have been through, but unfortunately I do not feel convinced.

 Mark Winwood: Hi Dervla, thank you for your message the traumatic nature of a car can leave people with varying degrees of post-accident anxiety.
 Anxiety is a feeling of nervousness, fear, worry, and overall apprehension.
 This can happen after being involved in an accident where people may suffer from anxiety attacks which reduce their ability to drive or function normally in their daily lives.
-This intense panic and fear people can experience after an accident often causes people to harbor a fear of being in another accident or of riding in a car; everyday activities that people engage in daily.
+This intense panic and fear people can experience after an accident often causes people to harbour a fear of being in another accident or of riding in a car; everyday activities that people engage in daily.

 Other types of anxiety after a car accident can include: